Medicine Overview of Oxamine Tablet

 Side effects of Oxamine Tablet

-Sleepiness, Blurred vision, Weight gain, Dry mouth, Abnormality of voluntary movements, Difficulty in urination, Increased heart rate, Orthostatic hypotension (sudden lowering of blood pressure on standing), Constipation, Parkinsonism, Akathisia, Dystonia.
+Sleepiness, Blurred vision, Weight gain, Dryness in mouth, Abnormality of voluntary movements, Difficulty in urination, Increased heart rate, Orthostatic hypotension (sudden lowering of blood pressure on standing), Constipation, Parkinsonism, Akathisia, Dystonia.

 How to use Oxamine Tablet

 In Depth Information on Oxamine Tablet

 - The main dose should be taken at night as this drug may produce drowsiness or sleepiness.

 - It can take 4 to 6 weeks for Oxamine to start working.

 - You should continue the treatment for at least 6 months after you feel better to stop depression from coming back.

 - If your doctor asks you to stop Oxamine, you should reduce the dose slowly over 4 weeks.
 You should not discontinue it abruptly.